 7. When the dough has doubled in size knock it back by punching it in the centre with your fist.
 Turn onto a lightly floured surface and knead for 2-3 minutes or until smooth and elastic.
 Divide the dough evenly into 8 portions.

 8. Take one portion of dough and use your hands to pat and stretch it into a rectangle about 20 cm x 15 cm and about 3 mm thick.
 Use your fingers to smear an eighth (15 g) of the butter over the surface to coat.
 With a long side closest to you, fold in the right third into the centre and then the left third in to form three layers.
 Then, starting from the closest edge to you, roll up the dough into a tight log.
 Cut the log in half and then place the scrolls in the centre of the lined tin, cut side up or down (depending on your aesthetic).
 Repeat with the remaining dough portions and butter to make 16 scrolls in total, placing them in the tin around the first two scrolls.

-9. Cover the scrolls with the round of baking paper, buttered side down, and then cover Set aside in a warm, draught-free place for 30-40 minutes or until the scrolls are well puffed.
+9. Cover the scrolls with the round of baking paper, buttered side down, and set aside in a warm, draught-free place for 30-40 minutes or until the scrolls are well puffed.